 Why is proofreading always needed?

 If you are trying to understand what is the difference between proofreading and copy editing, you need to know more about the next approach.
 Proofreading is a meticulous process of examining a written text to detect and rectify grammar, spelling, punctuation, and formatting errors.
+Tools like Grammarly or Hemingway Editor can be helpful in this stage, but they can’t replace the meticulous eye of a professional proofreader.
 It requires a thorough content review for consistency, clarity, and accuracy to ensure it is free from mistakes and reads fluently.
 Proofreading is vital in the writing process as it guarantees a polished and professional final document.

 During the work, a skilled specialist checks resources and carefully reviews each sentence and word to identify and correct any mistakes (typos, missing or misused words, incorrect verb tenses, punctuation problems, etc.).